Mindwerks/worldengine/README.md

 python lands/generator.py world -s 1 -n seed1
 ```

-Worlds are generated using plate simulations, erosion, rain shadows and plenty of other phenomenons.
+Worlds are generated using plate simulations, erosion, rain shadows, Holdridge life zones model and plenty of other phenomenons.

 Once a world it can be used for simulation civs evolution (see project [civs](https://github.com/ftomassetti/civs).